 Benefits Centre Tel: 01942 489002

-From September 2014 all pupils in Reception and KS1 will be provided with a free school meal either by entitlement through the current benefits system or the Universal Infant Free School Meal initiative.
+In September 2016, all pupils in Reception and KS1 will be provided with a free school meal either by entitlement through the current benefits system or the Universal Infant Free School meal initiative.
+It is important that parents / carers apply as children who are eligible for a free school meal may also receive an additional amount of Pupil Premium funding.
+This money helps school to fund activities and support for children (See Pupil Premium Statement on School Website)

 Packed lunches should be brought in a plastic box with the child’s name on it.
 Drinks must be in leak proof containers.
 Glass must not be used.